 Before complex project management software packages were introduced, there were simple tools for the same use, like spreadsheets.
-However, when it comes to complex work fields where multiple clients communicate and collaborate, the spreadsheets started to become tedious.
+However, when it comes to complex work fields in which multiple clients communicate and collaborate, the spreadsheets started to become tedious.

-Today, people work in a project with no regard for geolocation and, you have to communicate and collaborate with each person.
+Today, people work on a project with no regard for geo-location and, you have to communicate and collaborate with each person.
 Everyone has to know about the changes made, the output provided and information gathered, each second.
 In such a scenario, an exclusive project management software is essential to keep everything organized.

 A good project management software keeps the managers organized from the beginning to the completion of a project.
 It helps them to decide the right resource, predict ETA, and alert any deviations.
 A good project management software would be able to provide one platform for all these features with a simple interface.
 Choosing some random software might cause confusion, redundancy and even conflicts within the team.

 Steps to Select the Suitable Project Management Software

 Every tool can’t be used everywhere as each team, each project and each client is unique.
 We have created a blueprint to choose the right project management software, customized for your needs.

 You should identify your needs for the project in hand.
 A clear assessment of what your requirements are would help you eliminate the bad choices.
 For instance, if you need a project with deviation alerts, you can eliminate all the packages, which doesn’t have that feature.

 According to a study conducted to Capterra, the five most important features expected in project management software are time tracking, Gantt charts, email integration, file sharing and managing budgets.

 A) Sub-Step: What Do You Lack Now?